12ankit/set-automatic-function-call-react-component/README.md

 # Features
-- Uses Ant Design Library for its UI components
+- Uses Ant Design Library for its UI components.
-- Dropdown to change the interval of callback function
+- Dropdown to change the interval of callback function.
-- Switch to turn the auto callback on or off manually from user end
+- Switch to turn the auto callback on or off manually from user end.
-- Shows the last call time (Last Synced)
+- Shows the last call time (Last Synced).
-- Shows next call time (Next Update)
+- Shows next call time (Next Update).
+- Shows id timer is paused
+- Can Show loading spinner when a callback is being executed ( depending on isRefreshing property )
+- Timer remains off till all the functions are completely executed
-- Will start and stop the timer to call the callback functions at component mounting and unmounting
+- Will start and stop the timer to call the callback functions at component mounting and unmounting.
+- Captures keydown and mousedown event.
+- Will stop the timer for next 2 seconds if user presses the key and mouse button and reset it.

 # Installation and usage
 ## Install antd